appitiza/workmanager/README.md

 ### Note:
-`google-services.json` added in this project will connect you app to my firebase account.You need to replace it with yours .
+`google-services.json` added in this project will connect your app to my firebase account.You need to replace it with yours .

-As i said above,Firestore is in beta so there are possibilities of change.I will be updating them.
+As i said above,Firestore is in beta so there are possibilities of change.
+I will be updating them.

 Methods associated with push notification is only tested in Windows system.